VRConservation/ywabook/4_geospatial.md

 Radar change detection analysis from Landsat 8 imagery between 2019-24.
 Imagery and analysis courtesy of USGS and Google Earth Engine.
 ```

 Water and electrical infrastructure are established among the foothills, both serving the communities in East County and the more populated communities in West County.
 Roadways (type and responsibility for maintenance) are important in access, what is treated, and who is responsible for treatment.
 Local officials, agencies, and communities want to improve forest conditions.
 Yet, they find themselves confronted by barriers.
-In Yuba County, some barriers identified are (barriers identified at a Firesafe Council community meeting on October 9, 2024).
+In Yuba County, some barriers identified are (barriers identified at a Fire Safe Council community meeting on October 9, 2024).

 We wanted to visually represent risk, treatability, responsibility or partnership, and priority.
 These questions led us to who and what is at risk and what their risk level is.